pippokill/breakvic/README.md

 >91 ifx>21thenx=21

-Line 92 checks if the ball hits the player bar.
-If the ball hits the bar **gosub** to line 140.
+Line 92 checks if the ball hits the player paddle.
+If the ball hits the paddle **gosub** to line 140.

 >92 ify=21andx>bx-2andx<bx+3thengosub140